welly2103/extended-post-status/readme.txt

 You will find a new menu item located in the settings admin menu.

+For the sake of understanding, this plugin minimally changes messages, translations and workflow in Gutenberg Editor!

 == Installation ==

 1. Upload to the `/wp-content/plugins/` directory